mrkazawa/agent_node/README.md

 # Agent Node #

+This repository is the implementation of the agent node from our paper "", which is published [here]().
+To run fully run all of the engines here, you also need to run all of the engines in the Notary Node, which is available [here](https://github.com/mrkazawa/notary_node).

 ## Installation ##

 All of the required softwares and tools has been included in the `Vagrantfile` and it will be installed during the `vagrant up` using shell provisioning scripts in `/shell` directory.